 Needing a birdie to force a playoff with K.J.
 Choi in the final round of THE PLAYERS Championship, David Toms converted despite his tee ball landing in a divot on the difficult par-4 18th hole.

-In the second round of the 2015 Wyndham Championship, David Toms hits his 137-yard approach shot to 38-feet then pours in the putt birdie on the par-4 17th hole.
+In the second round of the 2015 FedEx St. Jude Classic, David Toms hits his 162-yard approach shot on the par-4 9th hole to 15-feet then sinks the putt for birdie.